vjmadrid/workspace-doc/doc/python/README-Installation-Configuration-Pyenv.md

 [pyenv](https://github.com/pyenv/pyenv)

 * Works even if you have Python installed on your system previously
-* Allows you to install multiple and different versions of Python on your system
+* Allows you to install multiple and different versions of Python on your system -> setup isolated python environment
 * Allows you to manage Python versions
+* Avoid having to work with the System Python (Mac or Linux by default)
+  * The Mac operating system uses this install of Python (located in usr/bin/python) to perform critical tasks needed for the smooth operation of your computer
 * Reduces the problems of conflicting dependencies
 * Allows to activate a version of Python : global or local
 * Define virtual environments